Optable/optable-web-sdk/README.md

 ## Integrating GAM360

-The Optable Web SDK can fetch targeting keyvalue data from a DCN and send it to a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account for real-time targeting.
+The Optable Web SDK can fetch targeting data from a DCN and map it to be sent to [Google Ad Manager 360](https://admanager.google.com/home/) ad server account for real-time targeting.
 It's also capable of intercepting advertising events from the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started) and logging them to a DCN via the **witness API**.

 ### Targeting key values